Skip to main content

 Non-"zero-copy"0.004546232425510006509211578298857193

-• The sum of utime and stime in the "zero-copy" method is significantly lower than in the non-"zero-copy" method, indicating that "zero-copy" consumes less CPU resources.
+• The sum of utime and stime for "zero-copy" is significantly lower than that of non-"zero-copy", indicating that "zero-copy" consumes less CPU resources.

-• The maxrss in the "zero-copy" method is lower than in the non-"zero-copy" method, indicating that "zero-copy" occupies less memory.
+• The maxrss value for "zero-copy" is lower than that of non-"zero-copy", indicating that "zero-copy" uses less memory.

-• The minflt and majflt in the "zero-copy" method are significantly lower than in the non-"zero-copy" method, indicating that "zero-copy" communication has less jitter.
+• Both minflt and majflt counts for "zero-copy" are significantly lower than those of non-"zero-copy", suggesting that "zero-copy" exhibits less communication jitter.

-Overall, for large data communication, the "zero-copy" method is clearly superior to the non-"zero-copy" method in terms of CPU consumption, memory usage, and communication latency jitter.
+In summary, for large-data communication, "zero-copy" demonstrates clear advantages over non-"zero-copy" in terms of CPU consumption, memory usage, and communication latency jitter.